dderooy/judge_json/README.md

 # JudgeJson
 An Elixir rule engine where rules are json objects.
 The judge gives verdicts on data and returns any matched rules.

+## What and why are rule engines useful?
+A rules engine is a flexible piece of software that manages business rules.

+Rule = Condition + Action

+Think of business rules as dynamically loaded “if-then” statements.
+A rules engine fits really well with event hooks, event handling, and ETL flows.
+Generic webhook endpoint → rule match some condition → route / handle payload.

+A general design pattern:
+- collect / observe incoming data
+- evaluate against rules for any matches
+- trigger reactionary actions

+**The main benefits:**

+If you store rules in a DB, you can change your business logic on the fly during runtime.
+Essentially hot swap your business logic without reloading an app or changing code.
+It also makes changes much more maintainable with faster turn around time.

+Another understated benefit; you can isolate team and company concerns.
+One team / group can manage business rule CRUD lifecycle while another specialized dev team manages execution logic (action flows and handlers etc).
+None-coders can create new rules through a form gui and quickly change automations.

 ## Installation